 Ruth Kaufman, chair of the OR Society pro bono steering group; Ian Seath, trustee, Dachshund Health UK

 2.00PM - 3.00PMAchieving public benefit vs meeting public expectations: Has the Charity Commission got the balance right?In an era of heightened media interest in what charities do and greater public awareness of how things can go wrong, the Charity Commission has been very clear about the role that trustees have to play in increasing public trust and confidence in the sector.
 At the same time, the role of the volunteer trustee has become more onerous, with greater expectations of their duties in relation to how their charities operate, including, for example, the Commission's emphasis on a wide-ranging duty in relation to safeguarding.
 The Commission itself faces an apparently relentless increase in compliance casework, serious incident reporting and statutory inquiries.
 In this session, our expert panel will consider the key challenges the Commission is likely to face as regulator in the future, the different approaches it might take to regulation and the part that trustees can play in helping to build public trust and confidence in the sector.

-Con Alexander, partner, VWV (chair); Andrew Purkis, trustee, Safe Passage International; Habibunnisha Patel, general counsel, Save the Children UK and trustee, Muslim Aid; David Russell, trustee, the Philharmonia Orchestra in Bedford Trust; Charity Commission representative (tbc)
+Con Alexander, partner, VWV (chair); Andrew Purkis, trustee, Safe Passage International; Habibunnisha Patel, general counsel, Save the Children UK and trustee, Muslim Aid; David Russell, trustee, the Philharmonia Orchestra in Bedford Trust; John Maton, head of charitable status Charity Commission

 3.00PM - 3.25PMRefreshments and networking break